epfl-si/people2/README.md

 You need the following installed on your system to run this application in development mode:

 - Ruby "3.3.8".
-We suggest to use [rbenv](https://github.com/rbenv/rbenv) for managing (`rbenv install 3.3.8`) the various ruby versions — 💡 Use [this PPA](https://launchpad.net/~instructure/+archive/ubuntu/ruby) to install it on older versions of Ubuntu Linux;
+We suggest to use [rbenv](https://github.com/rbenv/rbenv) for managing (`rbenv install 3.3.8`) the various ruby versions — 💡 Use [this PPA](https://launchpad.net/~instructure/+archive/ubuntu/ruby) to install it on older versions of Ubuntu Linux.
+Note that on debian-like distros, it is suggested to install rbenv with git.
 - Docker with the so-called [compose version 2](https://docs.docker.com/compose/)
   - there is a [switch](https://github.com/docker/compose/issues/1123#issuecomment-1129313318) to flip in Docker Desktop for Mac for this.
   - The project assumes a working `docker compose` command.
 The old (Python-based) `docker-compose` might still work.